UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     - The learners know of the "zero line" code and how it relates to software design "Zero line" Design
     - The learners can describe the general parts of a design pattern and why we use them.
     - The Learners should be able to understand the "Decorator pattern" and what problem it solves
+    - Explore the concept of design patterns as blueprints for solving common software design problems.

 The zero line code is the most optimal code there for the zero line design must be the most optimal?